What is self-compassion?

 Evidence-based practice

 Self-compassion has been researched by psychologist and leading expert Kristin Neff.
-Together with Chris Germer, she developed scientifically proven and practical exercises to cultivate self-compassion.
+Together with psychologist and Harvard teacher Chris Germer, she developed scientifically proven and practical exercises to cultivate self-compassion.

 Studies have shown that self-compassion has an overwhelmingly positive impact on well-being and personal growth.
 It boosts positivity, feelings of competence, and vitality, but also lowers stress, negative thoughts, and feelings of insecurity, to name a few.